replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 There are many more preflight checks we could define for the Harbor registry, but let's stop here and shift to how we can deliver these checks as part of the application.
-To do this, we're going to incorporate them into our Helm chart and release a new version using the Replicated Platform.
+To do this, we are going to incorporate them into our Helm chart and release a new version using the Replicated Platform.

 Making Preflights Available with Your Application
 =================================================

 We defined our preflight checks in a manifest that looks a lot like a Kubernetes resource.
-It's useful to think of it as one, since it's an important part of successfully distributing and supporting an application.
-But it's different in one important way: it's a resource we expect to run _outside_ of the destination cluster.
+It is useful to think of it as one, since it is an important part of successfully distributing and supporting an application.
+But it is different in one important way: it is a resource we expect to run _outside_ of the destination cluster.

-To accommodate this distinction, but still make it available as part of our Helm chart, we are going to store it in a Kubernetes secret that that chart creates.
+To accommodate this distinction, but still make it available as part of our Helm chart, we are going to store it in a Kubernetes secret that our chart creates.
 This helps us in two ways:

-1. We don't try to create a resource the cluster doesn't know about.
+1. We will not try to create a resource the cluster does not know about.
-2. It's available in the cluster as part of the application for the customer to run at any time.
+2. It is available in the cluster as part of the application for the customer to run at any time.

 We identify this secret with a label that we add to the